 Anticlimax Boss: The final boss is just Eggman in his normal vehicle with four panels that flip around and whatnot.
 It's a case of dodging predictable attacks and waiting for a chance to hit him, or just taking the hit and then damaging him using invincibility frames (especially on his first hit, where it's legitimately difficult to find an opening).
-It's not overly hard or very exciting, especially compared to the final bosses of Sonic 2 or Sonic 3 & Knuckles.
+It's not overly hard or very exciting, especially compared to the final bosses of Sonic 2 or Sonic 3 & Knuckles, although it is a step up from the final boss of Sonic 1.
 On top of that, in the American version, the boss music is barely different to the normal one; at least the Japanese/European versions had a proper final boss theme.

-Awesome Music: Depending on the region, gamers were treated to one of two different soundtracks, each kick-ass in its own way (as expected from this series).
+Depending on the region, gamers were treated to one of two different soundtracks, each kick-ass in its own way (as expected from this series).
 The Japanese soundtrack,note also used in the original European release composed by Naofumi Hataya and Masafumi Ogata, has that familiar Sonic sound with a dash of J-pop complete with bits and pieces of sampling (notably, Xavier's "Work That Sucker to Death" is used for the boss music); while the American soundtrack, composed by Spencer Nilsen and David J. Young, is more atmospheric and rock-oriented.
-The past tracks in the U.S. release were unchanged though, which can be jarring.
+The past tracks in the U.S. release were unchanged due to technical reasons, which can be slightly jarring.

 The level design is a big point of contention.
 Some like the increased focus on platforming and exploration, while others dislike the decreased speed and labyrinthine level layouts.

-Ear Worm: The boss music from the Japanese and European versions of the original as well as the Japanese soundtrack option in the 2011 version, which is available in the 2011 version in all regions.
-"Come on!
+The boss music from the Japanese and European versions of the original as well as the Japanese soundtrack option in the 2011 version, which is available in the 2011 version in all regions.
+"Come on, now!
 Work that sucker to death!"
 This is especially in contrast to the nightmarish boss music from the American version.

 Franchise Original Sin: Sonic's first encounter with time travel, the slower paced gameplay, and overly large levels are problems that would be exaggerated in some of the later installments.